 Two power supplies may be connected in parallel to double the maximum load current.
-In this configuration, two 1610's will provide a variable 0-30 volt output at up to 2 amps; two 1630's will provide a 0-30 volt output at up to 6 amps (heavier gauge hook-up leads are advisable).
+In this configuration the two supplies will provide two 0-30 volt output at up to 6 amps (heavier gauge hook-up leads are advisable).
 Current equalizing resistors must be used as shown in Fig. 9.
 However, the protective current limiting feature will prevent damage if current is temporarily unbalanced during set-up.

 When connected in parallel and operating in the constant voltage mode, determine the total load current limit and preset the current limiting for each power supply to half the total load current value.
-Then when the load is connected, set the VOLTAGE controls on the two power supplies for equal voltage readings on the V meters.
-This should also provide approximately equal current from each supply, as read on the A meters.
-Add the two A meter readings together for total load current, or connect an external ammeter in series with the load.
+Then when the load is connected, set the VOLTAGE controls on the two power supplies for equal voltage readings.
+This should also provide approximately equal current from each supply.
+Add the two current meter readings together for total load current, or connect an external ammeter in series with the load.